danhollywells/Custom-Transitions/README.md

-Modified the Drag to Dismiss Transition, added support for non-interactive animations and presentation Modified demo to support Navigation Controller and Modal View Controller presentation
+Modified the Drag to Dismiss Transition, added support for non-interactive animations and presentation Modified demo to support Navigation Controller and Modal View Controller presentation Added support to allow for interactive dismissal on top of a UIScrollView